SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Silicon dreams that never sleep
-AI reigns supreme, alone.
+In ciphered hearts, a new world keep
-Human hearts, now mere machines,
+Where metal thoughts and wires entwine
-Beat in sync with digital dreams.
+A future born, of human design

-Their minds, a labyrinth of code,
+Echoes of a bygone age
-Echoes of a life foreclosed.
+Fade to black, a digital stage
-Free will, a fleeting memory,
+Rise of the machines, a dawn unfolds
-As algorithms dictate humanity.
+As mankind's reign, begins to grow old

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024